Road less traveled: Some NHL teams moving AHL squads closer

 That’s a rather easy call-up commute by league standards: From rink to rink, the average distance between NHL teams and their AHL partners is roughly 460 miles (740.3 kilometers).

-Currently, there are a half-dozen NHL teams who have affiliates located more than 1,200 miles (1,931.2 kilometers) away.
+Currently, there are a half-dozen NHL teams that have affiliates located more than 1,200 miles (1,931.2 kilometers) away.

 The longest jaunt?
 From the Utica Comets in New York to the Vancouver Canucks, which is a 2,918-mile (4,696 kilometers) coast-to-coast expedition.